cephcyn/cornell_cs6741_summ_replication/README.md

 Download the `distilbert-base-uncased-ext-sum` pretrained on the CNN/DM dataset from [here](https://transformersum.readthedocs.io/en/latest/extractive/models-results.html#pretrained-ext).
 Rename it and save it in the path described in `constants.PRESUMM_MODEL_FNAME`.

+(
+TODO:
+Currently, the summarizer tools are all dependent on TransformerSum packages because of imports in the `generate_summaries.py` tools.
+Figure out some way to separate these in the future?
+)

 ### 2. Dataset
 Download the Yelp JSON dataset in `.tgz` format: https://www.yelp.com/dataset/download